FlavorDome/FlavorDome/README.md

 # Welcome to the FlavorDome
 ------

 FlavorDome is a social experience application.
-The goal of flavorDome is to provide a group taste-testing experience.
+The goal of FlavorDome is to provide a group taste-testing experience.
 FlavorDome is crafted so that all participants can engage in the experience without knowing which product they're tasting at any given time, so as to ensure an objective rating.

 FlavorDome guides the users through a simultaneous taste-testing experience, culminating in head-to-head showdowns between the highest rated products to crown an ultimate champion.
-User's then have the actual names of the products revealed to them, before being given the option to send themselves an email containing the results of the taste-test.
+Users then have the actual names of the products revealed to them, before being given the option to send themselves an email containing the results of the taste-test.

 FlavorDome was created using Django for the backend, with Django Channels and Redis providing the